 I have been asked by many friends and foes for some background on my study.
 So, here it is.

 I applied my CPA analytical skills in my research efforts.
 Skills that are unique to CPAs.
-We are trained and we spend the bulk of our professional lives in gathering and analyzing data.
+We are trained over many years to develop skills to help us gather and analyze data.
+And then we spend the bulk of our professional lives gathering and analyzing data.
 These skills are different from the skills of scientists, economists and behavioral experts who conduct studies for a living.
-I acknowledge that my study methodology and approach most likely deviates from the entrenched and well-worn study methodology and approach of those who get grants and make al living conducting studies.
-These individuals have manufactured specific rules and methodologies that they use to help guide them in conducting their scientific or economic studies.
-CPA’s have also created specific rules and methodologies that guide us in our profession.
-And I used those skills to answer two questions:
+I acknowledge that my study methodology and approach most likely deviates from the exacting study methodologies and processes these study experts created in order to help them in their study business.
+These experts have manufactured specific rules, processes and methodologies that they use to help guide them in conducting their scientific or economic studies.
+CPA’s have also created specific rules, processes and methodologies that guide us in our profession.
+Not being a study expert, I used those CPA skills to help me answer two fundamental questions:

 #1 Why are some people rich and some people poor?